sergeinack3/PowerEduc/mod/chat/README.txt

    cd powereduc/mod/chat
    php chatd.php --start &

-4) Go to a chat room in Moodle and open it as normal.
+4) Go to a chat room in PowerEduc and open it as normal.

 ------